Accessible Home Handyman in Phoenix, AZ

 Do I need a permit for grab bars?

-How long does a grab bar installation usually take?
+How long does grab bar installation take?

 Can I install grab bars myself?